 1. Choose the Right Type of Nursing Career for you

-It's not that introverts don't have nursing communication skills; it's that introverts have different communication strengths than extroverts do.
-One of the best things you can do for your nursing career is choose a niche that fits you.
+It's not that introverts don't have nursing communication skills; introverts have different communication strengths than extroverts.
+One of the best things you can do for your nursing career is choosing a niche that fits you.

-While an introverted nurse can certainly succeed in a busy ER or OR, he or she may be happier long-term in a setting that allows more one-on-one interaction with others.
+While introverted nurses can certainly succeed in a busy ER or OR, they may be happier long-term in a setting that allows more one-on-one interaction with others.

 2. Use Nursing Communication Skills that Lean into your Strengths

 Leverage these traits to improve nursing communication with patients.
-In a hospital setting, family and patients need to feel that someone is really listening to them, which makes those introvert nursing communication skills super-valuable.
+In a hospital setting, family and patients need to feel that someone is really listening to them, making those introverted nursing communication skills super-valuable.

 Jessica Simmons, a retired nurse who is also an introvert, says listening was one of the most important things she did for patients.
 She also said she avoided small talk but didn't rush right into medical things either.

-"I just asked questions I thought might be important to them, so they could get comfortable with me first," she says.
+"I just asked questions I thought might be important to them so that they could get comfortable with me first," she says.
 "Stuff like do you have any kids, what do you do for a living.
 That doesn't feel like small talk to me if it matters to the patient."

 Introverts often want to think about what they're going to say before they say it.
 But a nurse pausing too long before answering a question can be alarming to patients or families.

-When you need a moment, put this tips for nursing communication with patients into action: Simply say you need a moment.
-Say something like "This is a complex concept, so I just want to take a minute to ensure I'm explaining it the best way possible."
+When you need a moment, this tips for nursing communication with patients into action: Say you need a moment.
+Say something like, "This is a complex concept, so I just want to take a minute to ensure I'm explaining it the best way possible."